jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   allocate memory and return a pointer.
 These must be freed to avoid a leak.

-  When using Gcc the Valgrind program is great for tracking down hard to find memory leaks.
+  A good tool for finding memory leaks when using Gcc is Valgrind.

 1. Tell me about a challenging problem that kept you up at night.

 1. Why did you choose Electrical Engineering?

-  Some people choose degrees because they are easy.
-  I chose mine because it was hard.
-  I have always enjoyed programming and electronics but Computer Science was not challenging enough so I chose Electrical Engineering.
+  I considered several degrees which were of interest to me: Computer Science, Computer Engineering and Electrical Engineering.
+I already had a lot of experience programming so Computer Science would have been the least challenging.
+However the low level hardware and circuitry was interesting to me as well.
+I chose EE because it was the most challenging degree that was of interest to me.

 1. Plot the magnitude of a 16-bit signed and unsigned number.